rdeneau/gitbook-fsharp-training/fundamentals/first-concepts.md

 // Solution 1: reverse the order by piping the list let listOk = ["three"; "two"; "one"] |> List.sortBy (fun x -> x.Length)

-// Solution 2: use the equivalent function let listOk' = List.sortBy String.length ["three"; "two"; "one"]
+// Solution 2: use a named function  instead of a lambda let listOk' = List.sortBy String.length ["three"; "two"; "one"]
 ```